 Medical-Financial Partnership

-One-to-one, relationship-based social work support embedded in pediatric care that partners with families over time to identify goals, navigate systems, and connect to resources, with a focus on follow-through rather than one-time referrals.
+One-to-one, relationship-based social work support centered on parent and family strengths and priorities, embedded in pediatric care that partners with families over time to identify goals, navigate systems, and connect to resources, with a focus on follow-through rather than one-time referrals.
+This support during critical early windows of the life course supports a strong foundation for lifelong intergenerational health and well-being.

 Parent Voice Note (PVN)

-An innovation designed to ensure that parents’ perspectives, priorities, and words are represented within their child’s care plan and electronic health record (EHR).
+The PVN is designed to ensure that parents’ perspectives, priorities, and words are represented within their child’s care plan and electronic health record (EHR).
 The PVN is completed during intake conversations and includes parent-identified goals, priorities, supports, strengths, and opportunities.
-Once recorded in the EHR, it is visible to the entire care team, helping ensure that every provider understands and honors the parent’s perspective in ongoing care and decision-making.
+Once documented in the EHR, it is visible to the entire care team, helping ensure that every provider understands and honors the parent’s perspective in ongoing care and decision-making.

 Family Partnership and Co-creation